 - 4.4.4.1. (formerly 4.4.4.4) If the State provides coverage under a premium assistance program, describe: 1) the minimum period without coverage under a group health plan.
-This should include any allowable exceptions to the waiting period; 2) the expected minimum level of contribution employers will make; and 3) how cost-effectiveness is determined.
-(42 CFR 457.810(a)-(c)) - 4.4.5.
-X Child health assistance is provided to targeted low-income children in the State who are American Indian and Alaska Native.
-(Section 2102(b)(3)(D)) (42 CFR 457.125(a))
+This should include any allowable exceptions to the waiting period; 2) the expected minimum level of contribution employers will make; and 3) how cost-effectiveness is determined. - 4.4.5 ☑ Child health assistance is provided to targeted low-income children in the State who are American Indian and Alaska Native.
+(Section 2102) (b)(3)(D)) (42 CFR 457.125(a))